The NDIS is a new way of providing individualised support for eligible people with a permanent and significant disability, their families, and carers.

 In order to start receiving NDIS services you need to have your eligibility assessed by the National Disability Insurance Agency (NDIA).

 You can usually start this process six months before the planned roll out date in your area, so you can have your approval ready and services in place as soon as possible.
+You can use our NDIS initial planning meeting checklist to help you prepare.

 The upcoming roll out dates are above.
 If you live in any of these areas, call us now on 1800 Ozcare (1800 692 273) to start your NDIS registration and find out if you’re eligible.